 So, as I was explaining above, when I have a question with one of the “WH-questions”, I will have to invert the natural order of the sentence to verb- subject- object if not using “é que” and keeping the “overt subject” (with this I mean if you don’t hide the subject, as you know we can also do in Portuguese).
-For example, if I wanted to ask “Where do you eat the rice?” (weird question, but hey, could happen…), you would have to say:
+For example, if I wanted to ask “How do you eat potatoes?” (weird question, but hey, could happen…), you would have to say:

 Como comes tu batatas? (and NEVER Como tu comes batatas?)